Zywave/booster/src/_areas/design-system/components/tooltips2.md

 ### Dismissing alert

-* Alerts are dismissible if the alert is only notifying a user of an issue
+* *Alerts are dismissible if the alert is only notifying a user of an issue*
 * Alerts are *not* dismissible if the user needs to take action

 ### Background color

-The background color of the alert changes from Yellow 500 to Red 500 when the deadline of the user action is within **30** days.
+* The background color of the alert *can* change from Yellow 500 to Red 500 based on the criticality of the alert.

 - - -